 After visiting plantations in various tropical countries, we found what we were looking for in Thailand.
-Our products convinced us in their quality and since then we have travelled several times to our producer on the plantations and to the factories in Thailand.
+Our products convinced us in their quality and since then we have travelled several times to our manufacturer on the plantations and to the factory in Thailand.
 During these trips we got to know the farmers and processors (family business) and the individual steps of the production of our coconut products.
 We were thus able to ensure that the organic standards and hygiene regulations (Swiss standard) were adhered to and to guarantee the high quality of our products.
-After two years of preparation and search to guarantee you organic coconut products of the best quality, we now have these excellent products on offer.
+After two years of preparation, search and test to guarantee you organic coconut products of the best quality, we now have these excellent products on offer.
 We have applied the coconut products, especially coconut oil, to the whole body, both internally and externally, and are delighted with them.
 Whether as an alternative to conventional food or care products, our organic coconut products have convinced us in their high quality.

 Conclusion: Thailand and Japan have minimum wage and no child labour.